introduction-to-python-bsuir-2019/PythonHomework/README.md

 ### Setup:
 Go to repository **PythonHomework** and execute the command:

-`python3 setup.py install`
+`python3.8 -m pip install .`

+or

+`pip install .`

 ## Running
-To view the help for running project go to **PythonHomework** folder and execute the command:
+To view the help for running project go to **PythonHomework/rssreader** folder and execute the command:

-`python3 rss_reader.py --help`
+`python3.8 rss_reader.py --help`

 ### SQLite3
 This application uses SQLite3 database to cache all downloaded news articles.